 Figure 9 Left: Eastern Baltic cod ≥ 30 cm in the Baltic international trawl survey (BITS, in numbers h-1) in the 4th quarter 2017.
 Middle: Sprat (ages between 1 and 8) in the Baltic international acoustic survey (BIAS, in numbers) in the 4th quarter 2017.
 Right: Herring in subdivisions 25-29 and 32, excluding the Gulf of Riga, from the BIAS survey (BIAS, in numbers) in the 4th quarter 2017.
 Note that all figures are based on number of individuals and not on biomass.
-The BIAS survey does not cover the Gulf of Bothnia or the Bothnian Sea.
+The BIAS survey covers the Bothnian Sea since 2007, but data are not shown on the map.